 - Involve yourself in sincere, sustained health related volunteer and research experience.

-Both UB’s Medical School and Dental School have special programs in which sophomores may apply.
-(The SUNY Medical Center in Syracuse also offers an early assurance program for sophomores.)
+The SUNY Medical Center in Syracuse offers an early assurance program for sophomores.
 This assurance of admission affords students the chance to complete additional studies, study abroad, and pursue other interests free of the pressures of the admission process.
 Acceptance is determined at the end of the sophomore year and matriculation begins two years later, after the student has completed the bachelor’s degree.
 Interested students should seek the help of the preprofessional health advisors in the freshman year.

 Education is in the biomedical sciences for the Medical Doctor (MD) degree.
 Four years of medical school followed by 3 to 7 years of residency depending on the specialty.
-There are 136 medical schools in the US all of which belong to the American Association of Medical Colleges (AAMC) and most participate in the centralized American Medical College Application Service (AMCAS).
+There are now 144 medical schools in the US all of which belong to the American Association of Medical Colleges (AAMC) and most participate in the centralized American Medical College Application Service (AMCAS).
 Information on individual schools may be obtained from the Medical School Admissions Requirements (MSAR), published annually by the AAMC.
-New York State has 13 schools: four are public - SUNY at Buffalo, Brooklyn, Syracuse, and Stony Brook.
-This includes Hofstra, a newly opened school admitting students for fall 2011.
+New York State has 15 schools: four are public - SUNY at Buffalo, Brooklyn, Syracuse, and Stony Brook.

 Education is in the biomedical sciences for the Doctor of Osteopathy (DO) degree.
 Schooling is similar to allopathic with additional training in osteopathic philosophy of preventative medicine and manipulative techniques of osteopathy.
-There are currently 29 schools (37 total with branch campuses) that belong to the American Association of Colleges of Osteopathic Medicine (AACOM) and subscribe to the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS).
+As of 2015, there were 30 schools (40 total with branch campuses) that belong to the American Association of Colleges of Osteopathic Medicine (AACOM) and subscribe to the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS).
 There are several new schools slated to be opened over the next several years.
-There are now two schools in New York State: the New York College of Osteopathic Medicine in Old Westbury and the Touro College in Harlem.
+There are two schools in New York State: the New York College of Osteopathic Medicine in Old Westbury and the Touro College in Harlem.

 Start planning as a freshman to meet the following course requirements: A minimum of one year each of Chemistry, Organic Chemistry, Biology, and Physics, all with a year of lab; one year of English; and one year of Math recommended.
 Many schools strongly recommend biochemistry.
 Below are the UB courses we recommended to meet these requirements: